 Airvolution is not like your usual airbrush magazine.
 It is as big and glossy as the printed magazines, but is free.
-This is because it is paid for by Airbrush Venturi and Airbrush Focus.
+This is because it is paid for by Airbrush Venturi PL and Airbrush Supply Network PL.

 At the start of the magazine is a charter, that clearly outlines its purpose.
 Airvolution is not intended to represent the entire airbrush community . . . you can’t please everyone.